Skip to main content

 3

-• In a small bowl, combine shallot, mango, half the cilantro, juice from two lime wedges, 1 tsp mango juice (2 tsp mango juice and juice from four wedges for 4 servings), salt, and pepper. • In a separate small bowl, combine mayonnaise, chili sauce, and a squeeze of lime juice (big squeeze for 4).
+• In a small bowl, combine shallot, mango, half the cilantro, 1 tsp mango juice (2 tsp for 4 servings), juice from half the lime, salt, and pepper. • In a separate small bowl, combine mayonnaise, chili sauce, and a squeeze of lime juice (big squeeze for 4).
 Stir in water 1⁄2 tsp at a time until mixture reaches a drizzling consistency.

 Coat Tilapia